fullmetalcache/TheHillsHaveAIs/rag/README.md

 Simple example of a RAG system using Python, Ollama, LangChain, LangGraph, and LangSmith.
 Project dependencies are handled via poetry.

-For a full writeup and walkthrough, check out the companion blog post at: <COMING SOON!>
+For a full writeup and walkthrough, check out the companion blog post at: https://www.blackhillsinfosec.com/avoiding-dirty-rags/

 # Usage